 NOTE: Each of the commodities that you have selected to dispense will display the name, the quantity available in stock, the number of months of stock left for that commodity and an input box for you to enter the amount that you are dispensing.
-Next to the input box is an icon that can be tapped to remove the commodity from the list of commodities being dispenced.
+Next to the input box is an icon that can be tapped to remove the commodity from the list of commodities being dispensed.